shrestabs/ucsc-incominggrad/README.md

 - When to take CMPS200/CMPE200?
 > Should be taken in the 1st quarter.
 See requirements.
 - Can CMPE202 Requirement be waived (CS grads only)?
 > Yes.
 With an oral test with one of the CMPE202 Profs.
-If you failed the test, you need to take the course with Letter grade to get done with the requirement.
+If you fail the test, you need to take the course with Letter grade to get done with the requirement.

 GRADES
 ------